elliottd/GroundedTranslation/README.md

 Run `THEANO_FLAGS=floatX=float32,device=gpu0 python train.py --dataset iaprtc12_ger --hidden_size=256 --run_string=fixed_seed-ger256mlm` to train a German Vision-to-Language one-layer LSTM for `--epochs=50`, with `--optimiser=adam`, `--batch_size=100` instances, `--big_batch=10000` and `--l2reg=1e-8` weight regularisation.
 The hidden units have `--hidden_size=256` dimensions, with dropout parameters of `--dropin=0.5`, and an `--unk=3` threshold for pruning the word vocabulary.
 Training takes 500s/epoch on a Tesla K20X.

-This model should report a maximum BLEU4 of 11.78 on the val split, using a fixed seed of 1234.
+This model should report a maximum BLEU4 of 11.64 (PPLX 9.376) on the val split, using a fixed seed of 1234.

 Training an English-German multilingual model
 ---